Algonquian languages

-The Algonquian languages (/ælˈɡɒŋk(w)iən/ al-GONG-k(w)ee-ən; also Algonkian) are a branch of the Algic language family.
+The Algonquian languages (/æl.ˈɡɒŋ.k(w)i.ən/ al-GONG-k(w)ee-ən; also Algonkian) are a branch of the Algic language family.
 The name of the Algonquian language family is distinguished from the orthographically similar Algonquin dialect of the Indigenous Ojibwe language (Chippewa), which is a senior member of the Algonquian language family.
-The term Algonquin has been suggested to derive from the Wolastoqey word elakómkwik (/alg/), meaning 'they are our relatives/allies'.
+The term Algonquin has been suggested to derive from the Wolastoqey word elakómkwik (/alg/), meaning "they are our relatives/allies".

 Speakers of Algonquian languages stretch from the east coast of North America to the Rocky Mountains.
 The proto-language from which all of the languages of the family descend, Proto-Algonquian, was spoken around 2,500 to 3,000 years ago.
 There is no scholarly consensus about where this language was spoken.

 Family division

 This subfamily of around 30 languages is divided into three groups according to geography: Plains, Central, and Eastern Algonquian.
 Of the three, only Eastern Algonquian constitutes a true genetic subgroup.

 The languages are listed following the classifications of Goddard (1996) and Mithun (1999).
 Extinct languages are marked with †, and endangered languages are noted as such.
 For dialects and subdialects, consult the separate main articles for each of the three divisions.